louliakabbani/about-me-game/README.md

 it take me like two hour to complete it but i thought it will took not much time but i face a little issues.

+Navigator: Loulia Kabbani
+Driver: Yazan Tafesh
+We worked on this lab together

 copyrigth 2021